 There are several benefits associated with LED lightings. however, some of their limitations, including thermal properties, voltage sensitivity, efficiency droop, expensive production and costly maintenance, are hindering their market growth.
-The development of alternate technologies along with lack of awareness related to installation costs and payback periods, are the other major factors restraining the growth of the global LED lighting market.
+The development of alternate technologies along with lack of awareness related to installation costs and payback periods, are the other major factors restraining the growth of the LED lighting market.
 Research and development is needed to overcome these drawbacks of LED lighting.

-The evolution of some of the alternatives of LED lighting, such as laser-based lights, is likely to hinder the growth of the global LED lighting market, during the forecast period.
+The evolution of some of the alternatives of LED lighting, such as laser-based lights, is likely to hinder the growth of the LED lighting market, during the forecast period.
 For instance, University of California, Santa Barbara innovated an alternative to LED lighting, powered by a laser diode and inorganic phosphors.
 The new laser-based technology is highly energy efficient, emits low-heat, generates high-powered white light and holds up well under a variety of normal and extreme conditions.
 Additionally, the researchers have also achieved a host of other color temperatures for LED lighting, with high color rendition, which leads to the broadened application areas of these lights.

-The global LED lighting market is highly fragmented due to the presence of large number of regional and international players across the globe.
+The LED lighting industry is highly fragmented due to the presence of large number of regional and international players across the globe.
 Due to the fragmented nature of the market, the competition among the global and regional players is high.
 It has also been observed that several large players are losing their market share owing to the competition posed by new entrants, especially from China.
 The major companies are introducing energy efficient products.
 For instance, Philips Lighting introduced new offerings under LED lighting segment, which reduces energy and maintenance costs, while providing improved light quality.
-Some of the major companies operating in the global LED lighting solutions include Philips Lighting Holdings B.V., Osram Licht AG, General Electric Company, Zumtobel Group and Cree Inc.
+Some of the major companies operating in the global LED lighting solutions include Philips Lighting N.V., Osram Licht AG, General Electric Company, Zumtobel Group and Cree Inc.

 P&S Market Research offers customization as per specific business requirements of clients.
 Illustrative customization within the scope of this report includes: